 3. Determine your audience’s favourite marketing channels.

 Reaching your intended audience depends largely on which marketing channels you use.
-You must engage your audience on the channels they frequent most.
+Use generational insights to ensure you engage your audience on the channels they frequent most.
 Think of generational preferences but also acknowledge those specific to your unique audience.

 For example, let’s say your audience is comprised of baby boomers.
 In this situation, you should research marketing platforms that typically resonate with them.
-According to Forbes, 96% of baby boomers find products through search engine use and 95% find email marketing to be equally as effective.
+According to Forbes, 96% of baby boomers find products through search engine use, and 95% find email marketing equally effective.

 So, divert your efforts to these marketing strategies — email marketing and website creation alike.
-For the latter, you should also deploy a search engine optimisation (SEO) strategy to ensure your site reaches the top of baby boomers’ SERPs.
+You should also deploy a search engine optimisation (SEO) strategy to ensure your site reaches the top of baby boomers’ SERPs.
 But if you find a large portion of your baby boomer audience uses social media, incorporate this channel.

 Finding out your audience’s favourite platforms is best done through data analytics.
 Open your data analytics tools and pull up any audience information you have.
 Comb through it for insights about engagement on each marketing channel.
 Those with high engagement should be your focus.